ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 There are lots of great advices out there to increase conversion rates for online merchants.
 A great design, a fast website, a great checkout experience, upsells, email marketing, abandonned checkout retargeting...
 But those strategies won't have a deep impact on your conversion rates if your pricing is higher than your competitors.

-The other issue is that there are more and more consumer apps/websites for price comparaison, with millions of users.
+The other issue is that there are more and more consumer apps/websites for price comparison, with millions of users.
 The largest is of course Google Shopping, but there are many others like [ShoptoList](https://www.shoptolist.com), [Price Grabber](http://www.pricegrabber.com/) ...
 So it's easy for consumers to find good deals

 #### 63 % of people are here to compare product prices.